-Initially, I thought that it was crucial for me to stay in Auckland Central to set up my bank account.
-But, we can make bank appointments everywhere!
-There are so many ANZ branches all over New Zealand.
+Initially, we thought that it was crucial for us to stay in Auckland Central to set up our bank accounts.
+But, we can actually make bank appointments from any towns or cities, really!
+Honestly, there are so many ANZ branches all over New Zealand.

 Some of my friends worked while they set up their bank accounts.
-Make sure your employer allows, though!
+But, you need to make sure your employer allows you to!
 Most of them require you to set up a bank account first!

 #3: Set up your bank account before arrival

-However, after reading this email, I immediately thought that the information was supposed to be given during our bank appointment.
-This was what I did wrong.
+However, after reading this email, I immediately thought that the information she was referring to was supposed to be given during our face-to-face bank appointment.
+WRONG.

 The documents and information that she needed can be sent through email.
-Simply scan the documents (or using CamScanner app to take a picture).
-I sent it only after I arrived in New Zealand.
+Simply scan the documents (or using CamScanner app to take a picture) and attach it back to the email.

-But you need to be quick or else the appointment slots fill up fast.
+However, you need to be quick or else the appointment slots will fill up fast.